← FRACTALREALITY.CA

 HOW THE CURE WORKS

-The Noble Lie attacks by killing all four living qualities, then making their absence feel like growth.
+The Noble Lie attacks by killing all five living qualities, then making their absence feel like growth.
 "I used to be too sensitive, but I grew out of it."
 The rigidity becomes invisible to the rigid.

 The cure reverses this: not by force, but by restoring each quality from within.